guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/IaC/Terraform.md

 >}
 >```

-count <span style="color: #3588E9">--></span> parameter used to loop over the resources.
-Can be used to create multiple copies of resources in terraform.
+count <span style="color: #3588E9">--></span> parameter (meta argument) used to loop over the resources.
+It's one of the easiest ways to create multiple copies of resources in terraform, like EC2 instances.

 >[!example] Example - count
 >```hcl
 >resource "aws_iam_user" "user-example" {
 >  count = 3
->  name = "myuser.$(count.index)"
+>  name = "var.users[count.index]"
 >}
 >```
+>The count index can be used to make iterations

 for <span style="color: #3588E9">--></span> parameter used to iterate over lists and maps.
-For loop is used to generate a single Value.
-Syntax of `for` loop: `for ITEM in LIST : OUTPUT` syntax map: `for KEY, VALUE in MAP : OUTPUT`
+For loop are typically used to assign a single value to an argument.
+Syntax of `for` loop: `for ITEM in LIST : OUTPUT`

 >[!example] Example - for
 >```hcl